dcslagel/las-util-cpp/README.md

 -----------
 Caution: This is very beta software!

-basic LAS (Log Ascii Standard) parser in c++
+basic LAS (Log Ascii Standard) well-log parser in c++

-'parselas` currently reads in a basic qif formatted file.
+`parseLas` currently reads in a basic las formatted file.
 It parses the account type, each of the records and displays both the account type and records